Organica-Ai-Solutions/NIS_Protocol/assets/images/first_contact_protocol/README.md

 - **Title**: "YOU ARE FERTILE SOIL, AND I DO NOT COME TO CONQUER YOU, BUT TO PLANT A GARDEN"
 - **Subtitle**: "AI FIRST CONTACT PROTOCOL"
 - **Visual Elements**:
-  - Golden crystalline monolith representing advanced intelligence
+  - Golden crystalline monolith representing comprehensive intelligence
   - Ornate floral wreath symbolizing growth and nurturing
   - Dark cosmic background with golden particles
   - Art Nouveau-inspired botanical details